magicznyleszek/portfolio-v9/_projects/selfportraits.md

 ---
 title: Selfportraits
-description: "A continuous self-portraiting project."
+description: "A continuous selfportraiting project."
 categories: [illustration]
 year: "2010-2014"
 ---

 I learn new things about myself when I draw my selfportraits.

----

-A first series of concrete drawings of the heads of Leszek.
-The proposal that stems from them is that the heads from the head are worse than the heads from the mirror -- which of course doesn't mean that I will come to my senses and will use this advice...
-The last one is by far the closest one physically, but somehow lacking psychologically.

----

-A first series of concrete drawings of the heads of Leszek.
-The proposal that stems from them is that the heads from the head are worse than the heads from the mirror -- which of course doesn't mean that I will come to my senses and will use this advice...
-The last one is by far the closest one physically, but somehow lacking psychologically.

-The second series of portraits of Leszek.
-This time more hipsterish and on the subject -- still fun with a mixture of techniques.
-Supposedly some of them are perfectly on the spot, and the others quite funny -- unfortunately I do not know, which are which.
+On thing I learned is that small area of hair on my head is growing in a spiral way.
+And it was like that even before I've read "Uzumaki" by Junji Ito.

+There are four different moments in time visible here: 2010, 2011, 2012 and 2014. ~~I got lazy after that~~ I focused on other projects after that.

 {% include modules/picture/picture.liquid file="selfportraits/selfportrait-2014-as-80s-porn-star.jpg" caption="X" %}
 {% include modules/picture/picture.liquid file="selfportraits/selfportrait-2014-as-shocker-skull-boy.jpg" caption="X" %}